SyntheticAce/SyntheticAce/README.md

-- 👋 Hi, I’m @SyntheticAce, but just call me Ace.
+- 👋My name is Ákos, but just call me Ace for ease of use.
 Right now I am doing my computer science BSc program at my local university.
 - My goal at the moment is learning more about programming and doing smaller projects and challenges, with which I can refine my skills.
 - So far I have worked with C, C#, C++, Haskell, Erlang, Java and Python, and I am looking forward to extending my knowledge about these languages, while also learning new ones.
 <!---